Crumbs (TV series)

 Crumbs is an American television sitcom starring Fred Savage that ran on ABC from January 12, 2006 to February 7, 2006.
 It also starred Eddie McClintock, Maggie Lawson, Reginald Ballard, William Devane and Jane Curtin.
 The show's slogan is "The normal American family turned upside down."
 The series was officially cancelled on May 13, 2006.

 Premise

-Savage played a gay screenwriter who leaves Hollywood to return home to take care of his mother (Jane Curtin), who had recently been released from a mental institution after trying to run over her husband (William Devane) after he left her for a younger woman, who turns out to be pregnant.
+Savage plays a gay screenwriter who leaves Hollywood to return home to take care of his mother (Jane Curtin), who had recently been released from a mental institution after trying to run over her husband (William Devane) after he left her for a younger woman, who turns out to be pregnant.
 Much of the show takes place at the family's restaurant.